- GIS (Geographic Information Systems) in Epidemiology

-Course on “GIS (Geographic Information Systems) in Epidemiology”
+GIS (Geographic Information Systems) in Epidemiology

-Department of Epidemiology and Public Health, SwissTPH, University of Basel
+Dr. Danielle Vienneau and Dr. Kees de Hoogh, Department of Epidemiology and Public Health, SwissTPH, University of Basel.

 The physical and social environment that surrounds us plays an important part in our health and wellbeing.
-The geography concept of ‘place’ thus cannot be ignored in environmental epidemiology and public health.
+The geography concept of “place” thus cannot be ignored in environmental epidemiology and public health.
 Whether investigating the level of environmental pollution, access to recreation or health services, or patterns of disease, Geographic Information Systems (GIS) provide the standard platform for exploring spatial attributes and relationships between our environment and health.

-This course offers an introduction to GIS and how it is used in environmental epidemiological research.
+The course, a mix of lectures, demonstrations and practical time for hands-on data analysis in ArcGIS and QGIS, offers an introduction to GIS and how it is used in environmental epidemiological research.
 It will introduce students to the basics including: working with and integrating spatial and non-spatial data; geographic scale and spatial precision; geocoding; visualisation; thematic mapping; and understanding spatial relationships.
 Specific skills and tools will also be introduced in relation to methods for spatial linkage of exposure, contextual and confounder information for epidemiological or health risk assessment studies.

 No prior knowledge of GIS is required for this intensive course.

-International Agency for Research on Cancer, Lyon.
+Dr. Rodolfo Saracci, International Agency for Research on cancer (IARC), Lyon, France.

 Mon 11 to Fri 15 June 2018 (5 full days), 9am to 5pm.